 FIRST CLASS COMFORT:

 The seats in First Class are definitely superior.
-Headrests, lay back, plush comfort and sometimes even a private carriage, we loved travelling in style.
+Headrests, lay back, plush comfort and sometimes even a private carriage, we loved traveling in style.
 The seats on our Swiss train were far more superior than the Irish Air company we used to fly with recently to get from an island.
 More leg room, lovely fabric, spacious etc.

 We felt very secure on the trains.
 Guards are in attendance, there is Border Police in some areas that come on board to check passports, and staff frequently walked the main train corridor which helped us to feel really safe.
 Once we even had an enclosed cabin with curtains within the train carriage, so we were able to close the door and draw the curtains for total privacy and Explorason spread out for a sleep.